raf-swiderski/fx-api/README.md

 ## Getting Started

+This tutorial assumes you have PostgreSQL install on your computer, with the database on your computer called `aza_finance_development`.

 Clone this repo and navigate to the route directory of this project.
-In your terminal run this to start the server :
+In your terminal run this to install the gems and start the server :
 ```
+bundle install
 bin/rails server
 ```